M3-org/CharacterStudio/README.md

-# Webaverse Character Creator
+# Webaverse Character Studio
-An open, collaborative and evolving 3D avatar creator and optimizer for the open metaverse.
+An open, collaborative and evolving 3D avatar studio for the open metaverse.

 # Quick Start
 ```bash